Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r34.19
+- New feature: Ingame calendar under Core > Calendar.
+At them moment you can read calendar events and react to them.
+You can't create own events.
+I will add that in a later step.
+	All calendar events are listed under Core > Calendar > Events.
+Each event has a tooltip with all details.
+If you can react (sign-up, decline, etc.) on an event then the events submenu has those options.
+	All calendar data is synced from the server.
+Therefore it may take a few seconds before details are available.
+In that case the menu will show "Querying" and there is a sound until the data is synced.
+	There are options for notifications on new calendar events under Core > Calendar > Options.
+Notifications are Off by default.
+The calendar will be checked for new events every 2 minutes.
+	The Core > Calendar > New events menu has new events only.
+Events are "New" until you are accessing the event in the calendar menu or logout.
+	There are some options to filter the shown events under Core > Calendar > Options.
+As default the calendar is showing Player, Guild and Holiday events.
+	Please test and report any issues.
+Thanks!

 ## Changes in Sku r34.18
 - Fixed the routes to the zeppelin from Durotar to Undercity/Grom'Gol
 - Fixed a bunch of broken areas in Uldaman